mulesoft-labs/mule-tooling-universe/README.md

 Mule Tooling Universe
 ===============================
-This project aggregates all the different projects used by Studio or any other project managed by the Studio Team.
+This project aggregates all the different projects used by Studio 6 and Studio 7 or any other project managed by the Studio Team.

 Cloning the project